GladUrBad/Anti-Cheat-list/README.md

 # Anti-Cheat-list
 0. Larry AI anticheat on top.

-1.AGC/Spark - AGC wins this in terms of detections (aim/clicker checks) but spark detects and bans faster than AGC 2.Aque - Was one of the best Anti-Cheats Back In the Days, Rip AQUE-MACHINE-LEARNING-ANTI-CHEAT.
+1. AGC/Spark - AGC wins this in terms of detections (aim/clicker checks) but spark detects and bans faster than AGC
+2. Aque - Was one of the best Anti-Cheats Back In the Days, Rip AQUE-MACHINE-LEARNING-ANTI-CHEAT.
-3.Meow - heard it's pretty good but hasn't been tested on public servers 4.Trojan - Made by the best Developer to exist.
+3. Meow - heard it's pretty good but hasn't been tested on public servers 4.Trojan - Made by the best Developer to exist.
 Fastest AUTOCLICKER detections ever.
 5.PvPLand's anticheat - pretty good anticheat but has 1-3 bypasses and no clicker checks 6.Verus - stable anticheat for almost any server but has some bypasses